 When we’re building our permaculture gardens, especially in late winter and early Spring, we often find we have logs, branches, and sticks in abundance from pruning our fruit trees.

-The logs that are buried at the bottom of the beds which then slowly decompose over time.
+The logs are buried at the bottom of the beds which then slowly decompose over time.
 This creates humus (decomposed organic matter) at the bottom of the beds.

 The thing about wood is that it contains lignans – these are carbon fiber compounds that help to build the structure in the wood.
 These are slow to decompose giving a far more stable humus, as well as breaking down over a much longer period of time.

 The Benefits of Hugelkultur